jawy1248/CS260/startup/README.md

 furniture sets made by the user.
 This can be seen in `user.js` and `furn.js`
 - [x] My frontend calls these service points in `user.js` to display results. `furn.js` also uses these service points to make sure the correct "Saved!" buttons appear when saved
 - [x] Multiple git commits can be seen from my GitHub (link in `index.html`)

+## Database Updates
+For this part of the project I did the following
+- [x] Deployed the simon database to the production environment
+- [x] Created a MongoDB Atalas database which is used to save searches
+- [x] Created endpoints in `index.js` and `database.js` that add, query, and remove values
+- [x] Stores the actual searches in the database

 ---